 Even just hearing Google Ads vs AdSense can be confusing.
 After all, they’re both Google services.
 Both have similar names.
 And both relate to advertising.

 But what are they, exactly, and what sets them apart?
 On paper, it’s pretty easy to mix them up.
-And even if you have managed WordPress hosting like what we offer here at Kinsta, you’re still going to need to figure out how to use these platforms on your own.
+And even if you have application, database, and managed WordPress hosting like what we offer here at Kinsta, you’re still going to need to figure out how to use these platforms on your own.

 To combat the confusion, we’ll define Google Ads and Google AdSense, offer direct comparisons between these advertising platforms’ features, and discuss who they’re for and how they work.

 Google Ads (formerly called Google AdWords) is a service where advertisers make bids to place ads on search engine results pages (SERPs) or the Google Display Network (GDN) to drive traffic back to their websites.

 According to W3Techs, 98.4% of websites belonging to a known advertising network use Google Ads, accounting for 46.1% of all websites.

 Ads in the SERPs are text-based and often appear above the primary Google search results for a keyword phrase.
 For instance, we searched for the phrase “web design,” and the following Google Ads appeared on the search results:

 By contrast, GDN ad placements appear on websites, apps, and anywhere else Google display ads appear.